 Air pollution monitoring, including low-cost sensors and other innovative methods, is only one aspect of air quality management.
-In addition to monitoring data, estimates on pollutant emissions from major sources already available for a number of NCAP cities-can and should be used to inform clean air action plans to reduce harmful emissions, even as robust monitoring networks are being established and enhanced.
+In addition to monitoring data, estimates on pollutant emissions from major sources can and should be used to inform clean air action plans to reduce harmful emissions, even as robust monitoring networks are being established and enhanced.

-A combination of monitoring approaches can inform a robust air quality management program, support the needs of local, regional and national air quality management, and provide data for research and public information.
+A combination of monitoring approaches can inform a robust air quality management program, support the needs of local, regional and national air quality management, and provide data for research and public information2.
 There are a range of technologies for monitoring air quality from the ground and from satellites in space.
 On the ground, the most accurate are reference-grade instruments that produce high-quality data.
 These are, however, expensive to purchase and operate.
 While LCS offer the promise of less expensive monitoring, accuracy varies greatly depending on the sensing technology and pollutant.
-Satellite remote sensing has been a critical source of global air quality information4, especially in locations without any ground monitoring.
-This approach can also fill data gaps in areas with extensive ground monitoring5-8.
-When combined with chemical transport models and available surface measurements to relate atmospheric column measurements to surface concentrations, satellite-based estimates for PM2.5 and some gaseous pollutants are available at varying spatial resolution (~1-10 km), but do not provide highly time-resolved, local, neighborhood- scale measurements.
+Satellite remote sensing has been a critical source of global air quality information3, especially in locations without any ground monitoring.
+This approach can also fill data gaps in areas with extensive ground monitoring4-7.
+When combined with chemical transport models and available surface measurements to relate atmospheric column measurements to surface concentrations, satellite-based estimates for PM{25} and some gaseous pollutants are available at varying spatial resolution (~1-10 km), but do not provide highly time-resolved, local, neighborhood- scale measurements.

-For India, where many sizable cities lack reference-grade surface monitors, no single technology can provide comprehensive monitoring.
-Instead, a combination of technologies, including LCS, can provide cost-effective solutions to establishing air quality monitoring and enhancing it in a phased, sustainable manner that leads to an integrated system (Figure 1).
+For countries where many sizable cities lack referencegrade surface monitors, no single technology can provide comprehensive monitoring.
+Instead, a combination of technologies, including LCS, can provide cost-effective solutions to establishing air quality monitoring and enhancing it in a phased, sustainable manner that leads to an integrated system (Figure 2).
 LCS campaigns and networks can fit within a broader air quality monitoring system using integrated data from satellite remote sensing methods, traditional and advanced surface monitors, and periodic monitoring with one or more high spatial resolution approaches: land use regression, mobile monitoring or LCS campaigns and networks.
 Such a system can assess air pollution variation at different spatial and temporal resolutions, inform additional reference monitor placements and incorporate new innovations over time.
-The cost of deploying and operating such a system will vary greatly depending on local circumstances, but for filling monitoring gaps in India, such a hybrid system would likely be much less costly than a conventional regulatory network with many reference monitors.
+The cost of deploying and operating such a system will vary greatly depending on local circumstances, but a hybrid system would likely be much less costly than a conventional regulatory network with many reference monitors8.
 It should be noted that such a hybrid system, in addition to combining different monitoring technologies as shown, can integrate credible data from monitoring conducted by different governmental and nongovernmental entities.

-Levels Available Data PACITY 1 Limited or none No sustained official reference PM 2.5 monitoring in place RK DENSITY Satellite-based estimates Non-official reference PM2.5 monitoring Land-use regression, low- cost sensor, or mobile monitoring studies DATA AND CA 2 Basic monitoring to support initial actions At least one official reference PM 2.5 monitor in place with ongoing data collection and use (at a minimum for public information) ICES AND NETWO Phase 1+ One or more fixed reference PM2.5 monitors RENT LEVEL OF 3 Comprehensive monitoring for sustained actions A network of several reference PM 2.5 monitors with at least one advanced monitoring station collecting PM 2.5 sampled for chemical composition and to measure gaseous pollutants.
+Levels Available Data 1 Limited or none No sustained official reference PM {2.5} monitoring in place Satellite-based estimates Non-official reference PM{2.5} monitoring Land-use regression, low- cost sensor, or mobile monitoring studies 2 Basic monitoring to support initial actions At least one official reference PM {2.5} monitor in place with ongoing data collection and use (at a minimum for public information) O > → → Phase 1+ O > · One or more fixed reference → PM {2.5} monitors 3 Comprehensive monitoring for sustained actions A network of several reference PM {2.5} monitors with at least one advanced monitoring station collecting PM {2.5} sampled for chemical composition and to measure gaseous pollutants.
 Data have been used in policy development.
-MONITORING DEV Phase 2+ Advanced surface particle monitoring station One or more reference monitoring stations for gaseous pollutants CUR 4 Advanced integrated system Phase 3 monitoring plus periodic high- spatial-resolution monitoring INCREASING Phase 3+ Periodic land-use regression models or mobile monitoring campaigns Low-cost sensor network
+Phase 2+ Advanced surface particle monitoring station One or more reference monitoring stations for gaseous pollutants 4 Advanced integrated system Phase 3 monitoring plus periodic high- spatial-resolution monitoring U Phase 3+ U • W • Periodic land-use regression M • O models or mobile monitoring C campaigns • Low-cost sensor network